Exceptional point rings and $PT$-symmetry in the non-Hermitian XY model: Infinite size limit

 Recalling that $j \in \{1,\ldots,L\}$ these are exactly the $L$th roots of unity.
 However, the solutions $\lambda = \pm 1$ correspond to $k=0$ and $k=\pi/2$ discussed in the previous section.
 Thus for large $L$ the set of EPs corresponds to the $L$ roots of unity, excluding $-1$ and $1$.

 The alternative choice of $\lambda^{-1}$ gives the same roots of unity although in a different order, so each EP appears once for $\lambda$ and once for $\lambda^{-1}$, at the same root of unity in the limit $L\to\infty$.
 In fact, the next-order corrections for the two cases are different, with each EP ring moving in opposite directions towards the unit circle.
 This behaviour can be seen in Figure~\ref{fig:ep_test_large_xy}, where the EP rings approach the unit circle from inside and outside as the system size increases.
+Another model where EPs can be examined in the limit of large system size is the Lipkin model~\cite{Heiss2005}.